kevinbtalbert/CML_AMP-Text-to-Image-with-Stable-Diffusion/README.md

-# Stable Diffusion web UI
+# AMP Wrapper for Stable Diffusion Web UI in CML
-A browser interface based on Gradio library for Stable Diffusion.
+Run a browser interface based on Gradio library for Stable Diffusion within the CML platform.
+Use the raw `catalog-entry.yaml` to add to your environment or run directly from the Git link.

 ![](screenshot.png)